Department of Anthropology and Sociology

 Research interests

 As a queer feminist researcher, Cas is passionate about challenging heteronormative, patriarchal systems that oppress women, LGBTQ+ people, racialised and marginalised groups.
-She is interested in gender studies, queer theory, feminist activism, and using photography and filmmaking as research methods.
+Cas’s work explores the use of photography and filmmaking as collaborative and participatory research methods, particularly the power of visual methodologies to impact discussions of identity, sexuality and gender.

-Cas first engaged with anthropology when researching gender and agency in shamanic ritual practices in South Korea, for her undergraduate dissertation.
-Since then, gender has been a theme throughout her work.
-Cas conducted fieldwork in Beijing while researching her MA dissertation on the ways queer feminist activists in China evade state censorship online.
+She first engaged with anthropology when researching gender and agency in shamanic ritual practices in South Korea, for her undergraduate dissertation.
+Cas conducted ethnographic fieldwork in Beijing while researching her MA dissertation on the ways queer feminist activists evade state censorship online.